hb20007/miniTeX/notes.md

 the tokens to the BNF grammar.
 The line `%option debug` in my `.l` file means Flex will print to the console in detail the tokens it has parsed as well as any unexpected input along with the line number and what it was expecting.
-Semantic errors were dealt with using C functions to validate the user input
+Semantic errors were dealt with using C functions to validate the user input.

 * C-style `/* ... */` comments can be included in the source files and will be ignored by the compiler.
 This is roughly equivelent to using % to write comments in LaTeX.